cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/regexdevs/mlx5.rst

 Supported NICs
 --------------

-* Mellanox\ |reg| BlueField-2 SmartNIC
+* Mellanox\ |reg| BlueField 2 SmartNIC

 Prerequisites
 -------------

-- BlueField-2 running Mellanox supported kernel.
+- BlueField 2 running Mellanox supported kernel.
-- Enable the RegEx capabilities using system call from the BlueField-2.
+- Enable the RegEx capabilities using system call from the BlueField 2.
 - Official support is not yet released.

 Run-time configuration